 Start the day at the imposing Arjuna Monument, which is located in a roundabout between the main avenues of Jakarta.
 The statue depicts the final war scene of the classic Indian epic Mahabharata, where a chariot is drawn by 11 horses and directed by Krishna, one of the incarnations of the god Vishnu, with Arjuna holding a bow and arrow.

 Continue with a 400-meter walk to the National Museum (open Tuesday to Friday from 8 am to 4 pm, weekends from 8 am to 5 pm; entrance at 10,000 IDR).
 The museum began as a private collection in 1778 and in 1868 was transferred to the current building.
 It holds more than 100,000 artifacts from all over the Indonesian archipelago and is one of the largest of its kind in Southeast Asia.
-Guided tours in English are offered free of charge on Tuesdays, Wednesdays, Thursdays and Saturdays at 10 am; and also at 1:30 pm on Thursdays.
+Guided tours in English are offered free of charge on Tuesdays, Wednesdays, Thursdays, and Saturdays at 10 am; and also at 1:30 pm on Thursdays.
 For guided tours in other languages, contact the Indonesian Heritage Society.

 Leaving the National Museum, walk for about 15 minutes to the National Monument, known as Monas.
-The imposing 132-meter-high obelisk is made of Italian marble and features a bright flame at the top covered with 50 pounds of gold leaves.
-The Monas is the symbol of the independence and strength of the country in the struggle to become independent.
+The imposing 132-meter-high obelisk is made of Italian marble and features a bright flame at the top covered with 50 kilos of gold leaves.
+Monas is the symbol of the independence and strength of the country in the struggle to become independent.
 Here, you can see the original declaration of independence and climb to the top where you have a panoramic view of the center of Jakarta.
-The monument can be seen all day, however it is only open from 8 am to 3 pm if you want to enter the obelisk and go to the top; tickets for 15,000 IDR.
+The monument can be seen all day, however, it is only open from 8 am to 3 pm if you want to enter the obelisk and go to the top; tickets for 15,000 IDR.
 From Monas, take a walk through the surrounding park and see the Pangeran Diponegoro monument.
 Prince Diponegoro is one of the national heroes and played a significant role in the Java war; leading an army to try to liberate the island from Dutch colonial rule in the early 19th century.

-When hunger strikes, you can choose to dine at one of the warungs (food stands) around the park, or try Indonesian cuisine at the Dapur Babah Elite restaurant.
+When hunger strikes, you can choose to dine at one of the warungs (food stands) around the park or try Indonesian cuisine at the Dapur Babah Elite restaurant.

 After enjoying the local food, if you still have energy, carry on another 500 meters to get to Istiqlal Mosque and see its facilities.
-It is the largest mosque in Southeast Asia, with capacity to occupy up to 200,000 people in its 9.5 hectares.
+It is the largest mosque in Southeast Asia, with the capacity to occupy up to 200,000 people in its 9.5 hectares.
 Admission is free, but it is recommended to leave a donation for the guide that gives you the tour.

 And since you are there, in front of the mosque is the National Cathedral, which can be visited free of charge; it was inaugurated in 1900 and displays the European neo-Gothic style.
 The location of the Mosque and the Cathedral, facing each other, is not a simple coincidence; the first president of Indonesia placed them together as a symbol of the country’s religious diversity, where all religions can coexist in peace and harmony.
 In Jakarta, I see the religious pluralism of Indonesia being accepted peacefully, since religions are not constantly fighting and imposing rules on each other, as in other nations.

 When evening falls, choose one of the restaurants in the Menteng area, still in the center of Jakarta, for dinner.
-The options are: Kaum, from the Potato Head group, famous for its trendy developments; Plataran Menteng, the famous hotel chain in Indonesia; Lara Djonggrang, which offers flavors of the Indonesian archipelago and is located in an old and beautiful Dutch mansion; Tugu Kunstkring Paleis, for an Indonesian meal in a historic building of the 20th century; and Seribu Rasa, which offers Indonesian and other Asian options.
+The options are Kaum, from the Potato Head group, famous for its trendy developments; Plataran Menteng, the famous hotel chain in Indonesia; Lara Djonggrang, which offers flavors of the Indonesian archipelago and is located in an old and beautiful Dutch mansion; Tugu Kunstkring Paleis, for an Indonesian meal in a historic building of the 20th century; and Seribu Rasa, which offers Indonesian and other Asian options.
 And if after dinner you still have a few drinks, go to the Skye Bar, which offers a good view of the city from the 56th floor of the BCA building.

 Jakarta itinerary: day 2